orionop/Form-Genie/TROUBLESHOOTING.md

    - Open `src/html/popup.html` and `src/html/options.html` in a text editor
    - Make sure they're valid HTML files
    - Verify that they're referencing the correct CSS and JavaScript files

+## API Key Issues

+If you're having problems with your OpenAI API key:

+1. **Verify API Key Format**
+   - OpenAI API keys start with "sk-" followed by a long string of characters
+   - Make sure you've copied the entire key without any extra spaces

+2. **Check API Key Status**
+   - Log in to your OpenAI account at https://platform.openai.com/
+   - Check if your API key is active and has sufficient credits
+   - You may need to add a payment method if you've exceeded the free tier

+3. **Try a New API Key**
+   - You can create a new API key in your OpenAI account
+   - Use the new key in Form Genie's settings

 ## Still Having Issues?